BenjaminSchwessinger/Bacter-Tutorial/README.md

 tree space.
 (Refer to the [paper](http://dx.doi.org/10.1534/genetics.116.193425) for details.)

-To produce a summary ARG, open the "AppStore" program that is distributed with BEAST 2.
+To produce a summary ARG, open the "AppLauncher" program that is distributed with BEAST 2.
 (You can also select "Launch Apps" from the File menu in BEAUti.)